When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

+Specifically for digital forensics, \cite{michelet2023chatgpt} proposes a method to automate the generation of reports.
+They study the structure of forensic reports to identify common sections and assess the feasibility of LLMs in generating these sections.
+Through a case study approach, the article evaluates the strengths and limitations of LLMs in creating different sections of forensic reports.

-Particularly given that most threat intelligence providers offer information in an unstructured format, Giuseppe S \textit{et al.} \cite{siracusano2023time} and Yuelin H \textit{et al.} \cite{hu4671345llm} proposed innovative solutions to tackle the prevalent issue of extracting useful info from unstructured information.
-The former designed a framework named aCTIon, which includes downloading/parsing raw reports, extracting useful info with LLM, and exporting structured reports following STIX \cite{barnum2012standardizing} standard.
-The latter constructed Knowledge Graph for unstructured threat intelligence and fine-tuned LLM to automate this task.
+Given that most threat intelligence providers offer information in an unstructured format, \cite{siracusano2023time} and \cite{hu4671345llm} propose innovative solutions to the common problem of extracting useful information from unstructured data.
+The former designs a framework named aCTIon, which includes downloading and parsing raw reports, extracting useful information with LLM, and exporting structured reports following STIX \cite{barnum2012standardizing} standard.
+The latter constructs the knowledge graph of unstructured threat intelligence and fine-tunes LLMs to automate information extraction tasks.
+Also, by leveraging the capabilities of LLMs in instruction prompting and in-context learning, \cite{zhang2024attackg} propose a fully automatic LLM-based framework, AttacKG, which comprises four consecutive modules: rewriter, parser, identifier, and summarizer, to construct attack knowledge graphs from CTI. \cite{fieblinger2024actionable} explore the application of open-source LLMs for extracting meaningful triples from CTI texts.
+Then, the extracted data is utilized to construct a knowledge graph, offering a structured and queryable representation of threat intelligence.

-In addition to extracting valuable information from massive amounts of text, report de-duplication is also an important research point in the field of threat intelligence.
-Ting Z \textit{et al.} \cite{zhang2023cupid} relied on LLM to alleviate the problem of bug report de-duplication.
-They leveraged LLM as an intermediate step to improve the performance of REP \cite{6100061} (a traditional method on measuring the similarity between bug reports) by acting as a role in identifying key words.
+In addition to extracting valuable information from large amounts of text, report deduplication is also an important research focus in this field. \cite{zhang2023cupid} uses LLMs to alleviate the problem of bug report deduplication.
+They leverage LLMs as an intermediate step to improve the performance of REP~\cite{6100061} (a traditional method of measuring the similarity between bug reports) by identifying keywords, thereby improving its effectiveness.